Comment planter et semer du persil en extérieur ? Conseils et astuces

 5- Water

-Note: Seeds should be sown in March once the risk of frost has passed.
-Young plants will need warmth to grow and become hardy enough for winter.
+Noticed :You will have to sow the seeds in the month of March, once the risk of frost has passed.
+Young plants will need warmth to grow and become robust enough for winter.

-You can sow parsley seeds directly in pots or planters.
-For this, it will be necessary to choose the place of the pot or planter wisely so that the parsley plants can benefit from light and humidity.
-The choice of pot material will also be important to keep the soil warm and moist.
-You can also use mulch to keep the soil cool.
+You can sow parsley seeds directly in a pot or a planter.
+To do this, it will be necessary to choose the place of the pot or the planter wisely so that the feet of parsley can benefit from light, and humidity.
+The choice of pot material will also be important to keep a hot and humid soil.
+You can also use a mulch To keep the soil fresh.

 1- Choose the container: pot or planter

-2- Install a layer of clay balls in the bottom of the container
+2- Install a clay ball in the bottom of the container

 5- Sow the seeds

-6- Cover with a thin layer of potting soil
+6- Cover with a thin layer of soil

 7- Water